cocuzzo/cs244_pa3/README.md

 	This should take 20 minutes to run with the default settings.
 For a faster run, run with 1 or 2 flavors (Line 48).

-8. To reprodude the timing plots (Figures 2 and 3 in the blog, update the disable experiment mode by setting Line 26 of `updates/run_all.sh` to EXPERIMENT=0.
+8. To reprodude the timing plots (Figures 2 and 3 in the blog), update the disable experiment mode by setting Line 26 of `updates/run_all.sh` to EXPERIMENT=0.
 Then, run:

 		sudo ./run_all.sh

 	This step will take around 60 minutes to run.

 Examine the generated HTML tables and PNG images for the results.
 They are located in the generated `latency-<timestamp>-<experiment>` subdirectories.